 M.S.
 In Statistics

-M.S. in Statistics with a Concentration in Decision Analysis

 Part II.
 Admission

 A. Admission Requirements (be specific about GRE, GMAT, and TOEFL Scores, G.P.A and others).

-On a 4.0 system, applicants should have a G.P.A. of at least 2.5 and an average of at least 3.0 in mathematics and related areas.
+On a 4.0 system, applicants should have a G.P.A. of at least 2.7 and an average of at least 3.0 in mathematics and related areas.
 Applicants who have completed an advanced degree must have done so with a G.P.A. of at least 3.0.

-In addition, applicants must take the GRE Aptitude Test with at least a score of 1050 in quantitative math and verbal (with an emphasis on the quantitative) for the traditional test.
-Students taking the new GRE exam should have a minimum of 300 combined on verbal and quantitative reasoning.
-Students for whom English is not their first language must meet a minimum of 85 on the TOEFL IBT examination.
+GRE is not required for general admission.
+But applicants must take the GRE Aptitude Test to be considered for departmental funding.
+The program will also accept the GMAT if the applicant requests substituting for the GRE during the application process.
+Any subject GRE in a STEM field may be used as well.
+The GRE is waived for applicants who want to be considered for departmental funding if the student has another Master’s degree, or if the student has completed a graduate certificate that has 12 or more graduate credits in a STEM or quantitative field.
+Applicants with more than 5 years of work experience that is directly related to degree program topics may also request a waiver during the application process.
+Students for whom English is not their first language must meet a minimum of 85 on the TOEFL IBT examination and a minimum speaking score of 18.
 Admission to the Statistics Program is based on selections made by the department graduate committee in compliance with University policies and procedures.
 Admission is selective and competitive based on the number of well-qualified applicants and the limits of available faculty and facilities.
 Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet those requirements necessarily precluded from admission if they offer other appropriate strengths.

 B. Prior degree requirements.

 Candidates for admission to the statistics program need not have majored in any specific undergraduate field as a prerequisite for admission.
-However, competence is expected in linear algebra, differential equations, advanced calculus, and computer programming.
+However, the Master of Science in Statistics requires solid preparation in both calculus (generally three semesters) and linear algebra along with some preparation in statistics.

+Applicants should have taken at least two semesters of Calculus (three semesters of Calculus are preferred) and one semester of linear algebra before enrollment.
+At least one statistics course is desired before the enrollment.
+Conditional admission is possible if the applicant can make up all the missing courses with at least B grade before enrollment.
+Although it is not required, some programming experience will be a plus.

 C. Application deadlines.

-Fall: February 1 (international applicants) & July 1

-Spring: December 1
+February-02 To be considered for departmental funding

+August-22: Final deadline to apply

+**International students who need visa support should be aware that it can take weeks or months to get visa approved, and should apply as early as possible.

+SPRING:

+January-25 Final deadline to apply

 Summer: Not applicable at this time

 D. Special competencies needed (i.e., specific courses or experience). n/a